DaveCoded/Multi-page-form-assignment/README.md

 unfortunately, I don't yet know Redux well enough to have introduced it in good time.
 Otherwise I would have, just to show off.

+## A note on UX for form validation

+At first, I ran a vidation function in the component's render method, so that the user would get instant feedback about whether thier input was valid.
+The problem with this was that the error message would be displayed after the very first keystroke.
+To rectify this, I used the inputs' onBlur attribute to fire the validation function; now the error message only showed after the user moved on or unfocused the input.
+If you have the stomach for it, you can see the code in my third commit, named "onBlur validation".
+Please forgive the unwieldy validate() method if you do.

+I then read your spec more closely; it says to "Validate the input fields upon submission of each page".
+I've changed the project to do so, but I think that a better solution is to combine the two, so that after a first go at submission, the inputs are validated on each keystroke, so that the reader gets real-time feedback as to whether their changes are valid or not.

 ## Testing

 This is my first time trying to write tests and I didn't have time to learn